Theresa May Returns To The Campaign Trail With A Personal Attack On Corbyn's Leadership

 May replied: "Strong and stable leadership means being open with the British people about the challenges we face, and that’s what we’ve done in the manifesto we’ve set out.

-"Strong and stable leadership is about being open about het hard choices that lie ahead, in order to build that strong government, and strong and stable leadership is about having a plan to take us through those brexit negotiations and a plan to take Britain beyond those brexit negotiations and build that stronger, fairer country for all.
+"Strong and stable leadership is about being open about the hard choices that lie ahead, in order to build that strong government, and strong and stable leadership is about having a plan to take us through those Brexit negotiations and a plan to take Britain beyond those Brexit negotiations and build that stronger, fairer country for all.

-"And thats why I have strong and stable leadership.”
+"And that's why I have strong and stable leadership.”

 May’s decision to refocus the campaign on Brexit – and Corbyn’s perceived weakness on the subject – reflects the influence of Sir Lynton Crosby, the Conservatives’ campaign guru.
 Crosby steered the party to an unexpected majority in 2015 partly by hammering a few key messages centred on doubts about Ed Miliband and the SNP potentially forming a coalition with Labour.